 Aponte was married and living in Plymouth County, Massachusetts when he was drafted.
 Aponte was inducted into the U.S. Army in New Haven, Connecticut on August 24, 1943.
 He apparently went on active duty on September 14, 1943.
 He is probably the Private Jorge Aponte of 295 Brown Street in Wareham, Massachusetts who appeared on a list —printed in The Boston Daily Globe on July 26, 1944—of men wounded in the Mediterranean Theater.
 His wife was listed as Marion Aponte.

 Private Aponte was one of 61 men who joined the 32nd Station Hospital from the 7th Replacement Depot at 1000 hours on November 12, 1944.
 The transfer document indicated he was Infantry Branch with a M.O.S. of 022 (barber).
 Aponte went on temporary duty to the U.S. Army Rest Camp, Rome from December 10–14, 1944.
 He was promoted to private 1st class on February 15, 1945.
 He went on temporary duty to Bari, Italy on June 4, 1945, returning on June 7.
 All the other men on the trip were known to have been members of the 32nd Station Hospital Red Sox, although I was unable to confirm it in Aponte’s case.
 A June 16, 1945 morning report entry stated he was “entitled to Bronze Service Star for North [Apennines] Campaign” (for service prior to joining the 32nd Station Hospital).
 He departed for the U.S. Army Rest Center in Rome on August 24, 1945 and returned on August 28.
-It appears that he departed the unit sometime between September 1–12, 1945.
+He was transferred to the 300th General Hospital effective September 11, 1945.
 He left active duty on November 30, 1945.